Configurational entropy of generalized sine-Gordon-type models: concluding remarks and perspectives

 \section{concluding remarks and perspectives}

 The protocol of deforming topological defects was here engendered to study two approaches of the 3-sine-Gordon model whose underlying DCE was computed and discussed.
 Contrary to the approach in Sec. \ref{sec2}, where the deformation function could be first-order expanded with respect to the deformation parameter $\upepsilon$ as in Eq. (\ref{def1}), the analytical deformation function (\ref{def11}) in Sec. \ref{sec3} does not involve a power expansion.
-The results involving the underlying DCE analysis, for the two deformed models, are complementary.
-The deformations of the 3-sine-Gordon model can be employed for practical applications in a diversity of scenarios, in particular in the braneworld scenario with one extra dimension, being the brane stabilized by a real scalar field with the best choice of parameters driven by the DCE, as detailedly report in the final discussion of Subsecs. \ref{ssec3} and \ref{ssec32}, respectively for each different deformation procedure generating the 3-sine-Gordon model.
+The results involving the underlying DCE \clt{and the DCC} analysis, for the two deformed models, are complementary.
+The deformations of the 3-sine-Gordon model can be employed for practical applications in a diversity of scenarios, in particular in the braneworld scenario with one extra dimension, being the brane stabilized by a real scalar field with the best choice of parameters driven by the \clt{DCE and the DCC}, as detailedly reported in the final discussion of Subsecs. \ref{ssec3} and \ref{ssec32}, respectively for each different deformation procedure generating the 3-sine-Gordon model.
 Ref. \cite{epjc} addressed deformed 2-sine-Gordon models, with applications in gravity localization on thick braneworlds.
 Here, the results can be used to study gravity localization with deformed 3-sine-Gordon field configurations.
-The results heretofore derived in this work, using the DCE, can hence drive the best choice of the range of parameters for studying thick branes and field localization on them. \acknowledgments RdR~is grateful to FAPESP (Grant No. 2021/01089-1 and No. 2022/01734-7) and the National Council for Scientific and Technological Development -- CNPq (Grant No. 303390/2019-0), for partial financial support.
-AHA has been benefited from the grants CONACYT No. A1-S-38041 and VIEP-BUAP No. 122.
+The results heretofore derived in this work, using the DCE, can hence drive the best choice of the range of parameters for studying thick branes and field localization on them. \clt{As the approach of using deformations has been successfully applied to the study of braneworld scenarios, especially in what concerns the localization of bosonic and fermionic fields onto the brane, one can investigate the relevant results in Refs. \cite{Bazeia:2017nlo,Bazeia:2013euc,Bazeia:2014xqa,Bazeia:2014dea,Afonso:2006gi,Herrera-Aguilar:2014oua}, including asymmetric braneworlds in Refs. \cite{Bazeia:2015fca}, using the DCE.
+Finally, higher-dimensional deformation techniques \cite{Afonso:2006ws,Bazeia:2013nma} may be approached by DCE techniques.} \acknowledgments RdR~is grateful to FAPESP (Grant No. 2021/01089-1 and No. 2022/01734-7) and the National Council for Scientific and Technological Development -- CNPq (Grant No. 303390/2019-0), for partial financial support.
+AHA has benefited from the grants CONACYT No. A1-S-38041 and VIEP-BUAP No. 122.